umairahsan10/InsureLink/docs/features/fraud-detection/verification-pipeline-flow.md

   │   │   └─ Store perceptual hash for future checks
   │   │
   │   └─ NO → New Document (visually different)
+  │       ├─ If highest similarity >= 70% → Warning band (log for review, no score deduction)
   │       └─ Store perceptual hash in localStorage for future checks │
   └─ Hash calculation failed?